suiGn/Docs/Notes/CRAFTING AND RECORDING SOUND.md

 - Decibels.
 - Gain Staging.

-Cables:
+Cables: in writings...

 # Understanding effect pedals,

 ##### Their type and flow in the chain.

 - **Modulation Type:**
   Definition: Waveform manipulation.
-  Things like chorus, tremolo, univibe, vibrato, phase, flanger.
+  Things like chorus, tremolo, univibe, vibrato, phaser, flanger.
   Modulation itself is not an effect.
 Rather, it’s the process by which an effect is produced.
   - Before ambient effects (time-altering effects like delay or echo)
   - After distortion and gain-impacting effects